CityUHK-CALAS/cityuhk-calas.github.io/content/news/20-05-16-Discussion-with-ASM/index.md

 profile: false

 ---
-Peter Ng, VP of ASM Pacific Technology, and his colleagues came to CityU and discuss with CALAS research team for potential new projects.
+Peter Ng, VP of ASM Pacific Technology, and his colleagues came to CityUHK and discuss with CALAS research team for potential new projects.
 <!--more-->
 [Click here for more details on ASM Pacific Technology](https://www.asmpt.com/)